The legal framework regulating pharmaceuticals and medical devices is largely federal in Mexico, and includes the following laws and regulations:

 Relevant legislation includes a combination of the Health Law, the Federal Consumer Protection Law and the Federal Criminal Code.
 These legislative bills provide jurisdiction to other government agencies to undertake enforcement actions upon the notice of existence of falsified or illegal goods that could affect healthcare.
 The action that can be triggered will depend on the specific facts of the case and the illicit goods involved, as it could be within the legal authority of any of the above-mentioned laws.

 In essence, the bills provide a legal framework to file and start complaints, through a potential infringement of either the Consumer Protection Law or the Health Law.
 These investigations shall be based on a hazard against health or a consumer protection liability, rather than intellectual property infringement.
-Please note that other actions, such as a damages claim for unlawful conduct that affects a company or damages its prestige and reputation, could be explored in a subsequent stage, provided that an infringement is found to have existed, and depending on the direct liability of the offender.
+It should be noted that other actions, such as a damages claim for unlawful conduct that affects a company or damages its prestige and reputation, could be explored in a subsequent stage, provided that an infringement is found to have existed, and depending on the direct liability of the offender.

 A combination of provisions found in international free trade agreements, the Mexican Industrial Property Law and Customs Law provide the possibility of filing border measures against counterfeited pharmaceuticals and medical devices, provided a recognised IP right is at risk, which includes trade marks, patents and industrial designs.
 The system is operated through detection technology and databases that are built or fed by title-holders, who will be alerted to suspected goods.

-A pharmaceutical manufacturing plant is subject to a licence, and a medical device manufacturing plant is subject to submitting a notice of operation.
-COFEPRIS is the authority responsible for granting the manufacturing licence and receiving the notice of operation.
+A pharmaceutical manufacturing plant is subject to a licence, and a medical-device manufacturing plant is subject to submitting a notice of operation.
+The COFEPRIS is the authority responsible for granting the manufacturing licence and receiving the notice of operation.

 The exception to the general rule is warehouses dedicated to the wholesale of controlled pharmaceuticals (eg, psychotropic and narcotics) and biological products for human use, which are subject to a licence.